Ezequiel Duran Player Props: Rangers vs. Astros

-On Monday, Ezequiel Duran (.270 on-base percentage in past 10 games, 68 points below season-long percentage) and the Texas Rangers face the Houston Astros, whose starting pitcher will be Brandon Bielak.
-First pitch is at 8:10 PM ET.
+The Texas Rangers and Ezequiel Duran (.324 slugging percentage over his past 10 games, including one homer), battle starter J.P.
+France and the Houston Astros at Minute Maid Park, Tuesday at 8:10 PM ET.

-He racked up two hits (going 2-for-4 with a double and an RBI) in his last game against the Dodgers.
+He had a one-hit showing in his last game (1-for-4) against the Astros.

 Ezequiel Duran Game Info & Props vs. the Astros